 Nintendo has now publicly addressed the Joy-Con issue, with their President, Shuntaro Furukawa apologising during a Q&A in late June for the drift issue.

 Nintendo Switch Pro's Pro Controller

-If the Switch Joy-Con’s get an upgrade with the new console, we’d hope that the Pro Controller gets the same treatment.
+If the Switch Joy-Con's get an upgrade with the new console, we'd hope a Pro Controller gets the same treatment.

 While the controller is the best way to play the Switch while docked, there are still issues with the base design, such as the wobbly D-Pad.

-We would also like to see Nintendo include new features on the Pro Controller such as those found in the upcoming PS5 DualSense Controller, although this may lead to a hefty price increase.
+We would also like to see Nintendo include new features on the Pro Controller such as those found in the upcoming PS5 DualSense Controller.
+Although this would almost certainly lead to a hefty price increase.

 Much as we love to speculate, at this stage, it isn't looking like particularly encouraging news for a Nintendo Switch Pro release.
 That's ever, never mind in 2022.
 But Nintendo do like to surprise us.
 So if anything changes, we'll be sure to let you know.